 Children's Bill of Rights

 The Kyra Franchetti Foundation recognizes that the struggling family court system is a blunt instrument that too often endangers children, instead of protecting them.
-To ensure our children always come first, we have created a proposed Children’s Bill of Rights.
+To ensure our children always come first, we have created a proposed Children’s Bill of Rights (coming soon).

 are regularly ordered into unsupervised visitation with an abusive parent by state family courts each year